fmsol94/langchain_tutorials/README.md

 The retrieval section delves into the use of different types of retrievers for document retrieval.
 Apart from vectorstore retrieval, other methods like SVM and TF-IDF retrievers are also introduced.
 The section presents ways to enhance retrieval results, including the use of metadata for context-specific retrieval and contextual compression for more concise responses.

+## Question Answering

+This section shows how to build a question answering system and the different ways of condensating the information to fit the LLM limit number of tokens input.

+## Chat

+This section implements a full chat with memory of previous messages.
+The script `chat.py` implements a GUI to run the full chatbot with all the concepts explained in the previous sections.
+To run the GUI, we can just execute `python chat.py`, and this will launch the panel application in port `8080`.